Completeness of Care

 Operation Smile believes every child suffering from cleft lip or cleft palate deserves exceptional surgical care.

-Reinforced by more than three decades of leadership in performing safe surgery in resource-limited environments, we know that a single surgical procedure is a small part of a larger, multitiered process that’s focused on the entire well-being of the patient.
+Reinforced by more than four decades of leadership in performing safe surgery in resource-limited environments, we know that a single surgical procedure is a small part of a larger, multitiered process that’s focused on the entire well-being of the patient.
 Our compassion for those we serve is put into action well before the surgeon makes the first incision and long after the final suture is closed.
 This commitment to the completeness of patient care doesn’t only ensure the best possible outcomes; it’s the right thing to do.

 When children and their families arrive at a medical mission or one of our care centers, they’re met by caring and talented medical and nonmedical volunteers.
-Guided by our Global Standards of Care*, our incredible nurses, plastic surgeons and anesthesiologists deliver surgical results consistent with the world’s finest hospitals.
+Guided by our Medical Global Standards, our incredible nurses, plastic surgeons and anesthesiologists deliver surgical results consistent with the world’s finest hospitals.
 Biomedical technicians monitor sophisticated medical equipment.
 Child life specialists ease children's and their families’ fears leading up to surgery.
 Speech pathologists help improve patients’ ability to speak as they heal.
 The list goes on – each employing a specialized skill to aid in the healing process.

 "In the settings we go into, we know that patients may not have access to the full compliment of these specialties, so we’ve always set the stage for excellence – never modeling mediocrity.
 By investing in bringing in the full cadre of specialties, local health systems take notice and will aspire toward exceptional patient care.
 We believe that anything less than excellence is unacceptable."